The 20th Century

 system allowed hardly any separate initiative in order to preserve Slovene

 peculiarity within the Raba Region.
-Only the constitutional amendment in 1972
+Only the constitutional

 broadcasted a programme in Slovene language 25 minutes per week, and in 1986